oracle/python-oracledb/doc/src/api_manual/pool_params.rst

     attribute is *0*, then the connections may remain in the pool indefinitely.
     The default value is *0* seconds.

-    This attribute is only supported in python-oracledb Thick mode.

 .. attribute:: PoolParams.max_sessions_per_shard

     This read-only attribute is an integer that determines the maximum number